MerrilyToWin/CyberSecurity-Projects/proxy/README.md

 ```
 mitmproxy -s logger_addon.py --listen-port 8085 --listen-host 0.0.0.0
 ```
-✅ This makes the proxy listen on all IP addresses, not just 127.0.0.1.
+➡️This makes the proxy listen on all IP addresses, not just 127.0.0.1.

 ✅ 2.
 Run GUI in another terminal
 ```